Accurate Estimation of Mutual Information in High Dimensional Data: Results

 \paragraph*{Low-Dimensional \texorpdfstring{$X$ and $Y$}{X and Y}.}

 We begin with low-dimensional data ($K_X = K_Y = 10$), where both traditional (e.g., kNN) and neural estimators are expected to perform well.
 We first analyze jointly Gaussian data with a chosen correlation.
-It is known since 1950s that, in this case, MI estimate reduces to the sum of information in each canonical correlation pair \cite{gelfand1959calculation,kullback1997information,huffmann2022distribution} $I_{\rm CCA}=-\frac{1}{2}\sum_{i}^{K_Z}\log(1-\rho_i^2)$, where $\rho_i$ is the canonical correlation.
+It is well known that, in this case, MI estimation reduces to the sum of information in each canonical correlation pair \citep{gelfand1959calculation,kullback1997information,huffmann2022distribution}, $I_{\rm CCA}=-\frac{1}{2}\sum_{i}^{K_Z}\log(1-\rho_i^2)$, where $\rho_i$ is the canonical correlation.
 We then increase complexity by (i) cubing $Y$ or (ii) passing both variables through separate fixed teacher networks, thereby introducing diverse nonlinear dependencies.

-Figure~\ref{fig:low_dim_infinite_main} (left) confirms that InfoNCE, SMILE, and CCA track the true MI on Gaussian data (until InfoNCE saturates \cite{oord2018representation}).
+Figure~\ref{fig:low_dim_infinite_main} (left) confirms that InfoNCE, SMILE, and CCA track the true MI on Gaussian data (until InfoNCE saturates \citep{oord2018representation}).
 The data matrices used here are aggregated across all batches seen during training at a given MI level.
-If the critic is expressive enough, SMILE is expected to show high variance and to overestimate at high MI since it evaluates log-sum-exp in its DV bound, Eq.~(\ref{eq:mine2}), which is biased due to the Jensen's inequality \cite{guo2022tight,choi2020regularized}.
-Indeed, we observe both problems, but it is encouraging that neither is strong, at least at low MI.
+If the critic is expressive enough, SMILE is expected to show high variance and to overestimate at high MI since it evaluates log-sum-exp in its DV bound, Eq.~(\ref{eq:mine2}), which is biased due to the Jensen's inequality \citep{guo2022tight,choi2020regularized}.
+We observe both problems, but neither is strong, at least at low MI.

-Cubing $Y$ introduces nonlinear correlations, so that $I_{\rm CCA}$ fails, cf.~Fig.~\ref{fig:low_dim_infinite_main} (middle).
-In contrast, neural estimators recover MI after sufficient training (see SI Fig.~\ref{si_fig:low_dim_infinite_more_epochs}).
+Cubing $Y$ introduces nonlinear correlations, and $I_{\rm CCA}$ fails, Fig.~\ref{fig:low_dim_infinite_main} (middle).
+In contrast, neural estimators recover MI after sufficient training (Appx.~Fig.~\ref{si_fig:low_dim_infinite_more_epochs}).
 Both exhibit a small but significant negative bias at low MI, likely due to the reduced invertibility of the cubic map near $y=0$.
 When $X$ and $Y$ are passed through separate frozen teacher networks, Fig.~\ref{fig:low_dim_infinite_main} (right), all estimators underestimate MI, although neural methods still outperform the CCA baseline.
-We again attribute this bias to reduced invertibility, now due to the softplus saturation in the teacher networks.
+We again attribute this bias to the reduced invertibility, now due to the softplus saturation in the teacher networks.